Keyboard Chatter Check

 Keyboard chatter typically appears as unintended rapid double inputs.
 This page marks suspected chatter when the same key produces multiple keydown events within a very short time window.

-• Per-key suspected chatter counter • Adjustable threshold window (ms) • Option to ignore auto-repeat • Shows fastest suspected repeat interval • JSON export for sharing/analysis
+• Per-key suspected chatter counter. • Adjustable threshold window in milliseconds. • Option to ignore auto-repeat. • Shows the fastest suspected repeat interval. • JSON export for sharing or analysis.

 1) Click the capture area to focus.
-2) Tap a single key repeatedly (do not hold).
+2) Tap a single key repeatedly, do not hold it.
 3) Watch the suspected count and the fastest interval.
-4) Increase/decrease the threshold until it matches your symptom.
+4) Increase or decrease the threshold until it matches your symptom.
 5) Export JSON if you need to share results.

-• Signal: browser keydown/keyup events • Heuristic: repeated keydown within the threshold window • Auto-repeat can inflate counts; enable “Ignore auto-repeat” • OS keyboard repeat rate and input method can affect results
+• Signal: browser keydown and keyup events. • Heuristic: repeated keydown within the threshold window. • Auto-repeat can inflate counts, so enable "Ignore auto-repeat" if needed. • OS keyboard repeat rate and input method can affect results.

-• Diagnose a single problematic key on mechanical keyboards • Verify after switch replacement or cleaning • Compare behavior across browsers/OS • Provide evidence for warranty claims (export JSON)
+• Diagnose a single problematic key on mechanical keyboards. • Verify behavior after switch replacement or cleaning. • Compare behavior across browsers and operating systems. • Provide evidence for warranty claims by exporting JSON.

 Q: Why is my key flagged when I hold it?
-A: Holding a key triggers OS/browser auto-repeat; enable “Ignore auto-repeat”.
+A: Holding a key triggers OS and browser auto-repeat.
+Enable "Ignore auto-repeat".
 Q: What threshold should I use?
-A: Start around 30–60ms.
-If you only want to catch obvious chatter, increase it; if you get false positives, decrease it.
+A: Start around 30-60 ms. If you only want to catch obvious chatter, increase it.
+If you get false positives, decrease it.
 Q: Why does the result differ between browsers?
-A: Event timing and repeat behavior vary across OS/browsers, and input methods can add latency.
+A: Event timing and repeat behavior vary across operating systems and browsers, and input methods can add latency.
 Q: Does this prove hardware failure?
 A: Not by itself.
-It’s a best-effort browser heuristic; confirm by testing in multiple apps/OS and by disabling macros.
+It is a best-effort browser heuristic.
+Confirm by testing in multiple apps or operating systems and by disabling macros.
 Q: How do I get the cleanest test?
-A: Use a single key, tap (don’t hold), close heavy background apps, and keep the tab focused.
+A: Use a single key, tap instead of hold, close heavy background apps, and keep the tab focused.